 Client retained our firm after another law firm previously represented him without filing any motions for medical benefits.
 Upon representation, our firm obtained via motions and orders orthopedic mattresses, pillows, walking canes and other medical devices that were contested by the employer.
 Our firm was also able to obtain an evaluation of his knee that allowed him to obtain a full knee replacement, and consequently, more mobility.
 After two different mediations, a settlement was reached.

-$225,000.00 settlement at after second mediation.
-Workers’ Compensation-Tractor Trailer accident while transporting load (fractured left clavicle, shoulder injury and cervical stenosis)
+$225,000.00 settlement after second mediation.
+Workers’ Compensation-Tractor Trailer accident while transporting load (Fractured left clavicle, shoulder injury and cervical stenosis)

 While driving, the vehicle trailer had an equipment failure which caused the truck to cross the centerline and travel off the left side of the road and strike a pole, causing the vehicle to overturn.

 $200,000.00 settlement.
 Workers’ Compensation-Retail store incident (Rotator cuff tear and regional pain syndrome)

 Client was a store manager at a major retailer.
 As she was carrying a display cabinet through a doorway with another employee, the display caught on the doorway resulting in an immediate burning sensation in her left shoulder.
 Client ended up having surgical repair to her rotator cuff; however, the pain escalated into her neck and back necessitating pain management.
 Prior to settling, issues such as the interplay of long-term disability through her company, continued health insurance and set-asides for Medicare had to be resolved so that she did not give up or forgo any benefits.
 Ultimately, the case was settled at mediation.

 $182,500.00 settlement.
 Workers’ Compensation-Home Improvement workplace injury (Back injury requiring discectomy and ultimately a fusion)